aress31/openapi-parser/README.md

 - [ ] Beautify the graphical user interface.
 - [ ] Deep parsing of `OpenAPI` schemas to collect all nested parameters along with their example/type.
 - [ ] Code simplification/refactoring.
+  - [ ] Use `MyHttpRequest` instead of `RequestWithMetadata`.
 - [x] Enable cells editing to change `API` calls directly from the `GUI`.
+- [ ] Fix the custom request editor tab to work properly with intercepted requests based on the match and replace rulesets.
 - [x] Further optimise the source code.
 - [ ] Implement support for authenticated testing (via user-supplied `API`-keys).
 - [x] Improve the `Param` column by adding parameters type (e.g. `inquery`, `inbody`).